 Even after Gandy retired and moved to Arizona, Delli Carpini describes him as remaining interested in and supportive of the Annenberg community.
 The pair continued to correspond over the years about the latest happenings at the Annenberg School as well as their respective research pursuits.

 Delli Carpini's research explores the role of the citizen in democratic politics, with particular emphasis on the impact of mass media and information and communication technologies on public opinion, public deliberation, political knowledge, and political participation.
-He is the author or editor of six books and numerous articles, book chapters, and essays, and he was elected a Fellow of the International Communication Association in 2018.
+He is the author or editor of nine books and numerous articles, book chapters, and essays, and he was elected a Fellow of the International Communication Association in 2018.

 Gandy’s research focuses on political economy, communication and race, privacy and surveillance, strategic communication, and media effects.
 In addition to receiving his master’s degree from Annenberg, he was a postdoctoral fellow here before becoming an assistant professor at Howard University in 1977.
 When Gandy joined the Annenberg School as an associate professor ten years later, he was the first African American member of the standing faculty.
 Despite moving to emeritus status nearly 14 years ago, he remains an active scholar, regularly presenting and publishing.